u1i/simi/README.md

 # simi
-An AI assistant based on the Sea-Lion large language model
+An AI assistant based on the SeaLLM-7B-v2 large language model

 ## Run with ollama